Sudharshan172/employee-management-system/README.md

 # Employee Details Management System

 ## Description
-This project is an Employee Management System built using Django to manage employee details.
+This project is an Employee Details Management System built using Django to manage employee details.

 ## Features
 - Employee record management